 Zeyu Zhu, PhD student

 After receiving a Bachelor's degree in Clinical Medicine I went on to achieve a Master's degree in Neurology from Shanghai Jiao Tong University, China.
 In the autumn of 2023, I joined the Franzmeier lab to pursue my PhD.
-Currently, my research is focused on integrating neuroimaging with omics data to unravel the characteristics of tau accumulation and spreading in Alzheimer’s disease.
-Outside the lab, I have a great fondness for travel and cooking, and I'm also a big fan of photography.
+Currently, my research is focused on characterizing how tau accumulates and spreads in Alzheimer’s disease by combining neuroimaging, omics, and disease-progression models.
+Outside the lab, I love traveling and cooking, and I'm also a big fan of photography.

 Alumni